Los Angeles Railway: The Streamliners

-Other Passenger Car Types
+Other passenger cars

 In addition to these three major categories, LARy had a variety of other cars.

 Shorties or Maggies (Type A) - When the Huntington/Hellman syndicate acquired LARy, the line had a large variety of existing wooden cars.
 The group of short (35’ 5”), wooden cars, which were later designated ‘’’Type A’’’, were either Pullman cars purchased in 1896 or assorted city cars received from Pacific Electric, in 1910.
 Most of these cars ran on lighter-used lines due to their smaller capacity.
 Because many had magnetic brakes they were dubbed “Maggies”.
 Of the eventual 74 short cars, many were converted to other configurations between 1910 and 1923.
 Twenty-eight were lengthened and converted to Type B Huntington Standards and twenty-two were converted to Type C center-entrance cars.
 After sixteen more were converted to arch-roof cars by 1923, there were only eight of the short versions remaining, which were retired in 1939, after the I line was abandoned.

 Arch-Roof cars (Type F) - In 1922 fifteen of the short cars were converted into Pay-as-you-enter cars with walkover seats throughout and a distinctive arched roof.
 Initially used on the 5 line as two-man cars, after World War II, LATL rebuilt them for one-man operation in 1948 and they were used until 1954.

 Birney Safety Cars (Type G) - In 1919, LARy purchased seventy of these lightweight single-truck cars in response to the California Railroad Commission’s 1919 report which recommended 400 of them to bolster the company’s financial situation.
 These light cars needed only a single operator, consumed less electricity, and produced less wear on the tracks, which did result in reduced costs.
 First deployed in September, 1920 on lighter lines, their slow, rough ride, hard seats, and lack of open sections made the cars unpopular with riders.
 All were placed in storage by 1928, but a dozen were used during World War II.
 After the war, LATL used them on shuttle lines until they were abandoned in 1946.